proprietary/chromium-widevine/README.md

 Or: How to get Spotify/Netflix working on Chromium in Linux

 Most distributions' package managers come with Chromium but without Widevine, a proprietary binary blob required for DRM protected content (e.g., Netflix or Spotify).
-Normally your only option to access DRM-protected content would be to install Google Chrome, but here are some alternate ways you can keep using stock Chromium.
+Normally your only option to access DRM-protected content would be to use Google Chrome or Mozilla Firefox, but here are some alternate ways you can keep using stock Chromium.

 Instructions are for Debian GNU/Linux amd64; should work for other Debian-based distros like Ubuntu.